-Another cause of pH increase could be a saltwater chlorine generator.
+Another cause of a pH increase could be a saltwater chlorine generator.
 A saltwater chlorine generator will always have some effect on the pH of a pool.
-If pH level seems to be rising too quickly, check the settings on the generator to see if they are set too high.
+If the pH level seems to be rising too quickly, check the settings on the generator to see if they are set too high.

 Problem Caused by High pH in a Swimming Pool

 Soft water may sound ok, but the results are not desirable.
 Water that is too soft will begin to irritate the skin, causing dryness and red eyes.
 It will also start to damage swim gear like goggles and swim caps.
 Soft water will also keep the chlorine in your pool from working effectively.
 You will have to keep adding chlorine, up to 80% more, to get the same results, wasting time and money.

 Water that is too soft can also cause undesirable chemical reactions.
 Calcium in the pool water can combine with carbonates to form unsightly scales around the edge of the pool.
 These scales can trap dust and dirt, eventually turning into dirty black scales surrounding your pool.

 Another unwelcome chemical reaction caused by calcium carbonate is calcium carbonate formation when calcium in the water combines with carbonates.
 The calcium carbonate can clog a sand filter, ultimately turning the sand into a material more like cement.
 Fixing this is not a do-it-yourself job and can sometimes be quite costly.

 The simplest fix to high pH in your pool is to add some pH minus. pH minus is an acidic solution that will lower the pH of your pool water.
 However, determining the cause of the pH rise and resolving the issue will take a little more detective work.